afscrome/TelligentProfiler/Readme.txt

     1. Copy the contents of the /web/ folder into your community.

-    2. Configure the diagnostics.config as required
+    2. Go to the Manage Plugins Page in your community (Control Panel > Site Administration > > Manage Plugins)

-    3. Open your community in your web browser.
-PRofiling results should be displayed on the left or right hand side of the page.
+    3. Enable the "Performance Profiler" plugin

 ================================
     BUILDING THE SOURCE CODE